OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 Resource permissions ensure your registered app has permission to work with your Azure resources.

 1. In the Azure Portal navigate to **Resource groups** and select the resource group(s) that you want the registered app to access.
-2. Next, click the **Access Control (IAM)** option.
+2. Click the **Access Control (IAM)** option.
 Under **Role assignments**, if your app isn't listed, click **Add role assignment**.
 Select the appropriate role (**Contributor** is a common option) and search for your new application name.
 Select it from the search results and then click **Save**.

-Next, you will set up an [Azure web application](#web-application-setup) and configure its properties.
+Next, you set up an [Azure web application](#web-application-setup) and configure its properties.

 ### Web application setup {#web-application-setup}

-1. If a resource group doesn't exist, create one by going to **{{Home,Resource groups, Create}}.
+1. If a resource group doesn't exist, create one by going to **{{Home > Resource groups > Create}}**.
 When created, take note of the Azure subscription ID of the resource group.
-2. In your **Resource group** click **{{Create, Web App}}**
+2. In your **Resource group** click **{{Create > Web App}}**
 3. Create a Windows Node Application under runtime stack and operating system.
 4. Take note of your Azure app name.
 This will be the address of your web application: [your-site].azurewebsites.net
-5. Once the web app is setup, route the path of the web application to default to the home path by navigating to **{{Configuration, Path Mappings, Virtual applications and directories}}**
+5. After the web app is set up, route the path of the web application to default to the home path by navigating to **{{Configuration > Path Mappings > Virtual applications and directories}}**
 6. Set the Physical path to ```site\wwwroot\guide``` and the Virtual Path to ```/```

 ### Add the Service Principal account in Octopus {#add-service-principal-account}

-Now that you have the following values, you can add your account to Octopus:
+With the following values, you can add your account to Octopus:

 - Application ID
 - Tenant ID
 - Application Password/Key

 1. Navigate to **{{Infrastructure,Account}}**.
-2. Select **{{ADD ACCOUNT,Azure Subscriptions}}**.
+2. Select **{{ADD ACCOUNT > Azure Subscriptions}}**.
 3. Give the account the name you want it to be known by in Octopus.
 4. Give the account a description.
 5. Add your Azure Subscription ID.
 This is found in the Azure portal under **Subscriptions**.
 6. Add the **Application ID**, the **Tenant ID**, and the **Application Password/Keyword**.

 Click **SAVE AND TEST** to confirm the account can interact with Azure.
 Octopus will then attempt to use the account credentials to access the Azure Resource Management (ARM) API and list the Resource Groups in that subscription.

 You may need to whitelist the IP Addresses for the Azure Data Center you are targeting.
 See [deploying to Azure via a Firewall](https://octopus.com/docs/deployments/azure) for more details.

 :::hint
 A newly created Service Principal may take several minutes before the credential test passes.
-If you have double checked your credential values, wait 15 minutes and try again.
+If you've double-checked your credential values, wait 15 minutes and try again.
 :::

-Now that we have the Azure account set up in Azure and Octopus, we will upload the package for Azure.
+Now that you have the Azure account set up in Azure and Octopus, you upload the package for Azure.

 ## Uploading an existing package

-The web application we are deploying requires some code to deploy.
+The web application you're deploying requires some code to deploy.
 Octopus makes this code available to deployment targets through packages.

-A package is some code that will deploy to a target.
+A package is code that will deploy to a target.
 In this case, it will be a deployable tutorial that your web application can display.

 The package system makes it convenient to interchange or update packages for redeployment at a later stage.
-The following is the package that you will be using to deploy with Octopus Deploy:
+The following is the package that you'll be using to deploy with Octopus Deploy:

 > [guide.1.0.0.zip](https://octopus.com/images/docs/hello-world.1.0.0.zip)

-You can manually upload that package to the Octopus built-in repository in the Octopus Web Portal.
+You can manually upload the package to the Octopus built-in repository in the Octopus Web Portal.

 1. Navigating to the **Library** tab.
 1. Click **UPLOAD PACKAGE**.
 1. Select the package you want to upload and click **UPLOAD**.

-In the next step we will set up the deployment target that the application will be deployed to.
+In the next step you'll set up the deployment target that the application will be deployed to.

 ## Adding deployment targets

 With Octopus, you can deploy software to Windows servers, Linux servers, Microsoft Azure, AWS, Kubernetes clusters, cloud regions, or an offline package drop.
 Regardless of where you're deploying your software, these machines and services are known as your deployment targets.

 Octopus organizes your deployment targets (the VMs, servers, and services where you deploy your software) into environments.

-1. Go to **{{Infrastructure, Deployment Targets}}**
+1. Go to **{{Infrastructure > Deployment Targets}}**
 2. Select an Azure Web App
 3. Enter a Display Name
 4. Fill out the environment and target roles